List of presidents of the Methodist Conference

 This is a chronological list of presidents of the Methodist Conference of the Methodist Church of Great Britain and its predecessor churches.

-John Wesley, founder of Methodism, organised and presided over the first Methodist Conference, which was to become the church's governing body.
+John Wesley, founder of Methodism, organised and presided over the first Methodist Conference, which was to become the Methodist Church's governing body.
 This article lists his successors, who are elected by the Conference to serve a one-year term.
-Presidents follow Wesley's example in travelling the length and breadth of Great Britain, visiting and preaching in local Methodist chapels.
-Presidents also have an important role representing the Methodist Church in the wider world (most prominently, appearing at the Remembrance Sunday service at the Cenotaph in Whitehall).
+Presidents follow Wesley's example in travelling extensively across Great Britain, visiting and preaching in local Methodist chapels.
+Presidents also have an important role representing the Methodist Church in the wider world (most prominently, appearing at the National Service of Remembrance at the Cenotaph in Whitehall).

-The first century of British Methodism was characterised by multiple splits from the original Wesleyan Methodist Church.
-Other Methodist branches, such as the Primitive Methodist Church, Bible Christian Church and the Methodist New Connexion had their own conferences and presidents.
+The first century of British Methodism was characterised by multiple splits from the original Wesleyan Methodist Connexion.
+Other Methodist branches, such as the Primitive Methodist Connexion, Bible Christian Church and the Methodist New Connexion had their own conferences and presidents.
 The various branches were re-united in 1932.

 John Wesley and the early conference

-Methodism traces its roots to the 18th-century Anglican preacher John Wesley and, to a lesser extent, his brother Charles.
+Methodism traces its roots to the 18th-century Anglican evangelist John Wesley and, to a lesser extent, his brother Charles.
 The Wesley brothers began an evangelical revival within the Church of England.
 Over time, John Wesley organised converts locally, founding Methodist "societies", organised into "circuits", and linked in a "connexion".
 All preachers were in were in connexion primarily with him and thence with each other.
 John and Charles Wesley, along with four other ministers and four lay preachers, met for consultation in London in 1744.
 This set a precedent for future conferences; subsequently, the annual conference became the ruling body of the Methodist movement.

 In 1773, John Wesley had designated John William Fletcher to be his successor, however he outlived Fletcher.
 In 1784 Wesley made provision for the governance of Methodism after his death through the Yearly Conference of the People called Methodists.
 He nominated 100 people and declared them to be its members and laid down the method by which their successors were to be appointed.

 Wesley himself was the original president of the Methodist Conference – although at the 1780 conference in Bristol, Christopher Hopper presided in Wesley's absence – but after his death it was agreed that in future, so much authority would not be placed in the hands of one man.
 Instead, the president would be elected for one year only, to sit in Wesley's chair.
+The Wesleyan Conference of 1792 laid down that the same person was not to be elected president more than once within an eight-year period.
+Jabez Bunting and Robert Newton each held the office four times.